TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 :class: tudproof

 The proof is an immediate consequence of {prf:ref}`Thm:LinInd:TooManyVectsimpliesLinDep` from the section on linear independence.
-Because of its vital important we restate it here (check the side note).

 We can use this as follows.